 processed meats, and fried foods.

-amount of sodium per day.
+recommended amount of sodium per day.
 Most sodium comes from salt added during food

 processing.

-Salt added at the table and in cooking is only a small portion of the total sodium
+Salt added at the table and in cooking is only a small portion of the

-that Americans consume.
+total sodium that Americans consume.
 The AHA recommends that all Americans limit their

-sodium intake

-to 2,400 mg per day.
-Leave the saltshaker off the table and eat fewer processed foods.
+sodium intake to 2,400 mg per day.
+Leave the saltshaker off the table and eat fewer

-on your recommended daily calories, work up to 3 ounces to 5 ounces of whole
+Depending on your recommended daily calories, work up to 3 ounces to 5 ounces of whole

-grains, 2

-cups of fruits, and 3 cups of vegetables each day.
-Drink more fluids to avoid constipation.
+grains, 2 cups of fruits, and 3 cups of vegetables each day.
+Drink more fluids to

 Week 8: De-stress.
 Stress increases your risk for heart disease and speeds its progression.